SkyeJxn/Math-Trainer/README.md

 - GameController for game flow control
 - Config for feature control

-The full javadoc with all classes can be found [here](https://skyejxn.github.io/Math-Trainer/).
+The full javadoc with all classes can be found here: [github pages](https://skyejxn.github.io/Math-Trainer/).

 ## Testing